-Likely Impacts Potential Strategies for Adaptation More intense storms Increased runoff may provide opportunities for growers to capture more water for irrigation.
-Lead to conditions favouring foliar diseases and some root invading fungi, for example, the fungus Phytophthora cinnamomi, which affects avocado.
-Increase the likelihood of damage and waterlogging, decreasing quality and production.
-Affect the timing of cultural practices and ability to harvest, as well as negative effects on yield and product quality.
-Increase the risk of the spread and proliferation of soil borne diseases; soil erosion and off-farm effects of nutrients and pesticides; affected water quality and impacts on other ecosystems (e.g. Great Barrier Reef).
-Improve Integrated Pest and Disease Management practices to adapt to a changing climate and encourage disease suppressive soil techniques.
-Improve on-farm water storage linked to drainage and water harvesting systems.
-Improve sediment runoff protection via grassed waterways and erosion control structures.
-Improve plant nutrition management.
-Improve all-weather access to cropping areas.
+More intense storms

+- Lead to conditions favouring foliar diseases and some root invading fungi, for example, the fungus Phytophthora cinnamomi, which affects avocado and several other crops. - Increase the likelihood of crop damage, decreasing quality and production. - Affect the timing of cultural practices and ability to harvest may be affected, as well as negative effects on yield and product quality. - Increase the risk of the spread and proliferation of soil borne diseases, soil erosion and off-farm effects of nutrients and pesticides; affected water quality and impacts on other ecosystems (e.g. Great Barrier Reef). - Improve Integrated Pest and Disease Management practices to adapt to a changing climate and encourage disease suppressive soil techniques. - Improve on-farm water storage linked to drainage and water harvesting systems. - Improve sediment runoff protection via grassed waterways and erosion control structures. - Improve plant nutrition management. - Improve all-weather access to cropping areas